-Allegations of abuse, inappropriate behaviour, or behaviour which indicates a possible transferable risk to children may be made against a member of staff, a supply teacher, a volunteer, or against another pupil or pupils, or against another individual outside of the school environment, and these procedures apply in all cases.
-If a member of staff is made aware of an allegation of abuse, or if knowledge of possible abuse comes to his/her attention it is his/her duty to report the matter immediately.
+Allegations of abuse which meets the harms threshold, or behaviour which indicates a possible transferable risk to children may be made against a member of staff, a supply teacher, a volunteer, or against another pupil or pupils, or against another individual outside of the school environment, and these procedures apply in all cases.
+If a member of staff is made aware of an allegation of abuse, or if knowledge of possible abuse comes to their attention it is their duty to report the matter immediately.
+Such abuse includes: behaved in a way that has, or may have, harmed a child; possibly committed a criminal offence; posed a risk of harm to a child; behaved in a way that indicates they may not be suitable to work with children.

 On hearing an allegation of abuse or complaint about abuse directly from a pupil, a member of staff should listen to the pupil, provide re-assurance that their report is being taken seriously, irrespective of whether an actual or online incident is being reported, and record the pupil's statements.
+The pupil should be assured that they will be supported and kept safe and that they have been right to report the abuse including peer-on-peer sexual harassment or violence.
 The member of staff should not probe or put words into the pupil's mouth, and should limit questioning to the minimum necessary for clarification and should be non-judgemental.
 Leading questions should be avoided.
 No inappropriate guarantees of confidentiality should be given; rather the informant should be told that the matter will be referred in confidence to the appropriate people.